-We teach Computer Science, or Computing, from Year 3 through to Year 9 and offer it as a GCSE and A level option too.
+We teach Computer Science, or Computing, from Year 3 through to Year 9 and offer it as a GCSE and A-Level option too.
+We also offer a BTEC Computing.
 Pupils study how computers work and how they’re programmed and designed too.
 We also focus on teaching pupils to use a range of professional software in business contexts, preparing them for the working world.

 We encourage a hands-on approach, allowing pupils to witness theory coming to life as they re-construct computers, programme robots and build networks.
 These lessons also complement our extracurricular activities that focus on the practical elements of developing games and mobile applications, amongst other skills.